unionlabs/union/move/move-ibc/README.md

 }
 ```

-Finally, we have the `timeout_packet` entrypoint.
+Finally, we have the `timeout_packet` entry function.
 This is being called when the packet that we sent is timed out.
 Note that only the sender app is being notified when this happens.
 Here is an example implementation:

 ```move